 Final Thoughts on Plumbing Industry Statistics

-The plumbing industry is in a good place and primed for companies to profit in 2023.
+The plumbing industry is in a good place and primed for companies to profit in 2024.
 However, the formula for success requires a strong digital marketing presence, which is difficult to achieve with low-quality agencies.
-Plumbing businesses that invest in the highest quality marketing will find themselves in an exclusive percentile of business owners that are dominating the industry.

 Retargeting ads for plumbers are online display ads shown to users who visit your plumbing website and then exit without completing a call-to-action.
 The technique utilizes browser cookies and tracking pixels to retarget the user as they browse the web elsewhere.
 Plumbing companies can also use retargeting ads on Facebook.